-Faculty in the College of Nursing provide national leadership in advancing geriatric health care through clinical intervention research, bench science needed for innovative intervention development, and theory development and testing.
+Faculty in the School of Nursing provide national leadership in advancing geriatric health care through clinical intervention research, bench science needed for innovative intervention development, and theory development and testing.

 Our team specializes in research from early older adults to the frail and vulnerable who reside in various settings from community-dwelling to long-term care facilities.